Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Methods

 \subsection{Corpus development}

 We conducted a review of existing ethics toolkits, curated to explore the breadth of ways that ethical issues are portrayed in relation to developing AI systems.
 We began by conducting a broad search for such artifacts in May-June 2021.
 We searched in two ways.
-First, we looked at references from recent research papers from FAccT and CHI that survey ethical toolkits \cite[e.g.,][]{lee2021landscape,richardson2021towards}.
+First, we looked at references from recent research papers from CSCW, FAccT, and CHI that survey ethical toolkits \cite[e.g.,][]{lee2021landscape,richardson2021towards}.
 Second, following the approach in \citet{lee2021landscape}, we emulated the position of a practitioner looking for ethical toolkits and conducted a range of Google searches for artifacts using the terms: ``AI ethics toolkit,'' ``AI values toolkit,'' ``AI fairness toolkit,'' ``ethics design toolkit,'' ``values design toolkit.''
-Several search results provided artifacts such as blog posts or lists of other toolkits, and many toolkits appeared in results from multiple search terms.\footnote{While not all toolkits specifically focused on AI (some focused on ``algorithms'' or ``design''), their content and their inclusion in search results made it reasonably likely that a practitioner would consult with the resource in deciding how to enact AI ethics.} We shared and discussed these resources with each other to discuss what might (not) be considered a toolkit (for instance, we decided to exclude ethical oaths or compilations of tools).\footnote{Note that the term \textit{toolkit} is used in this paper is an analytical category chosen by the researchers to search for and describe the artifacts being studied.
+Several search results provided artifacts such as blog posts or lists of other toolkits, and many toolkits appeared in results from multiple search terms.\footnote{Although not all toolkits specifically focused on AI (some focused on ``algorithms'' or ``design''), their content and their inclusion in search results made it reasonably likely that a practitioner would consult with the resource in deciding how to enact AI ethics.} We shared and discussed these resources with each other to discuss what might (not) be considered a toolkit (for instance, we decided to exclude ethical oaths or compilations of tools).\footnote{Note that the term \textit{toolkit} is used in this paper is an analytical category chosen by the researchers to search for and describe the artifacts being studied.
 Not all the artifacts we analyzed explicitly described themselves using the term toolkit.
-See the Appendix for more details about the toolkits.} From these search processes, we initially identified 58 unique candidate toolkits for analysis.
+See the Appendix for more details about the toolkits.} Although we broadly view toolkits as curated collections of tools and materials, we largely take an inductive approach to understanding what toolkits purport to be.
+From these search processes, we initially identified 57 unique candidate toolkits for analysis.